Khanqah Dogran

-Khanqah Dogran is a municipal committee in Tehsil Safdarabad (Old Name Chah Mansur), Municipal Corporation Sheikhupura, in Central Punjab Region, Province Punjab, Islamic Republic of Pakistan.
+Khanqah Dogran is a city in Safdarabad Tehsil, Sheikhupura District, in the Punjab province of Pakistan.

 In 2005, Nankana Sahib District was split off from Sheikhupura District.
 Khanqah Dogran was one of the towns included in the new district.
 Residents protested for five days in opposition to the change, during which time some of the protesters burnt down a police station.
 In December 2008, Khanqah Dogran was added back into Sheikhupura District as part of Safdarabad Tehsil.